mradecker/compliance-operator/README.md

 In the defaults/main.yml, select which way you want to install the compliance operator by setting the boolean value to "yes/no" and setting the boolean for "scan" to "yes/no"

+Go through the list of variables and make sure everything is defined before running the playbook.

 Use the compliance-operator.yml file to run the playbook.
 Ensure you have the correct host listed in this file.
 Default is "bastion"

   ex. ansible-playbook compliance-operator.yml -vv